Darkroom4364/MicroC2/README.md

 ## 📚 Project Background and Development Context

-**This framework was developed as part of a bachelor's thesis conducted at the [Cyber Defence Campus](https://www.cydcampus.admin.ch/en) in collaboration with [ETH Zurich](https://ethz.ch/en.html).
+**This framework was developed as part of a bachelor's thesis conducted at the [Cyber Defence Campus](https://www.cydcampus.admin.ch/en) in collaboration with [ETH Zurich](https://ethz.ch/en.html) as of 30th of May 2025.
 The project serves as a research testbed for exploring the limitations and detection capabilities of state-of-the-art AV and EDR solutions.**

-(I do however plan on continuing developement on this as it has become a passion project.
-Goal is to build this into a fully fleshed out research testbed)
+(I am however continuing developement on this as it has become a passion project.
+The goal is to build this into a fully fleshed out research testbed.)

 ### ⚠️ Development Acknowledgments